Administrative Business Tech

 Prerequisites: SOC 201 or ANT 203.

 Description: This course introduces students to sociological perspectives on gender and sexuality.
 It focuses on the social construction of gender and sexuality in the American and European contexts, from interaction and socialization to inequality and social movements.
 Topics include power and inequality, gender diversity (including transgenderism), sexuality and heterosexism, representations of women and men in the mass media, and gender and social change.
-SUNY GEN ED-GSBS; NCC GEN ED-SBS, PLDI Offered: Fall, Spring
+SUNY GE-SDES, SSBS; SUNY GEN ED-GSBS; NCC GEN ED-SBS, PLDI Offered: Fall, Spring

 Credit Hours: 3